 - Limes or Rancho Gordo Pineapple Vinegar

-- Add all the ingredients to a slow cooker and stir.
+- Add all of the ingredients to a slow cooker and stir.

 - Squeeze some lime into ladled bowls or add a very small splash of Pineapple Vinegar and serve.